 - VPS hosting

 If you have your web hosting service already in position but are thinking of looking elsewhere, I’ve put together some hosting alternatives you should take a look at.

 I’ll go into each of the above different hosting options shortly, just to give you an overview.
-But if you want to pitch the different ways of hosting or hosting providers against each other, I’ve got you covered with the website hosting comparisons section and explanations of the host types and differences so you can get an idea of what the best service type is for your situation.
+But if you want to pitch the different ways of hosting or hosting providers against each other, I’ve got you covered with the web hosting comparison section and explanations of the types of web hosting so you can get an idea of what the best service type is for your situation.